-Devin Briski is publishing assistant for Stanford Social Innovation Review.
+Devin Briski is publishing and marketing associate for Stanford Social Innovation Review.
 Before joining SSIR, she worked with Professor Johan Swinnen at the University of Leuven, Belgium to draft a popular read version of his scholarly work, The Economics of Beer (Oxford University Press, 2008).
 Devin earned a bachelor’s degree in sociology from Columbia University, where she worked as writer and editor for Columbia Daily Spectator.
 She served as managing editor of weekly campus arts and features tabloid The Eye, in addition to interning at Eater: New York and Details magazine.
 Devin also worked several summers as content development intern for Rural Education Action Project at Stanford University’s Freeman Spogli Institute for International Studies.
-She lives in San Francisco, Calif. with her cat Bruce.

 Justine Drennan is assistant editor at Stanford Social Innovation Review.
 Before coming to Stanford, she was a fellow at Foreign Policy in Washington, D.C., where she wrote, edited, and produced stories from around the world, focusing on Asia and civil society.
-She previously interned at The Nation in New York and reported from Cambodia for The Phnom Penh Post, the Associated Press, and other outlets.
-As a history major at Princeton University, she wrote her thesis on the experiences of Chinese and Irish construction workers on the United States' First Transcontinental Railroad.
-She received her master’s degree in international relations from Cambridge University as a Gates Cambridge Scholar.
+She previously interned at The Nation in New York and lived in Cambodia while reporting on Southeast Asia for the Associated Press, The Phnom Penh Post, and other outlets.
+She majored in history at Princeton University and received her master’s degree in international relations from Cambridge University as a Gates Cambridge Scholar.
 Justine grew up in the San Francisco Bay Area and is happy to be living here again.

 Hye Jeong Yoon